 Are you planning a trip to Madrid and don’t know where to start?
 We feel you, there are too many things to consider to avoid the moment when you say to yourself: “Why did not I think about this before?”.
 Experience counts, the more you travel the more you learn, and we have learned a lot from the guests who visited us.
 These are some of the things that travelers sometimes overlook, and you should know.
-We hope you find these tips useful when you visit Madrid in 2019:
+We hope you find these travel tips useful when you visit the Spanish Capital in 2020.

 1) Make Housing Arrangements

 Let’s start with the most obvious tip.
-Before leaving, it’s important to know where you’re going to stay during your trip.
+Before leaving, it’s important to know where you’re going to stay during your trip in Madrid.
 If it’s a very long itinerary, it’s almost insane to have everything booked in advance, because we make decisions on the go.
 But if your trip doesn’t have many stops, it’s not a bad idea to decide where you want to stay in advance.

 Whether you choose an Airbnb, a hostel, or a hotel room, make sure you have a place to sleep.
 And even if you do not give Cats Hostels a try (we write this in tears), we want you to travel without worry, and in order to do that, it’s best to book well in advance.
 It’s no secret that in a crowded city like this, the best places are the first to be fully booked.
 Imagine the wave of disappointment when you arrive and the receptionist says there are no free beds (oh yes, we have seen those travelers!)